adamwiggins/clockwork/README.md

 Clockwork wakes up once a second and performs its duties.
 To change the number of seconds Clockwork sleeps, set the `sleep_timeout` configuration option as shown below in the example.

+From 1.1.0, Clockwork does not accept `sleep_timeout` less than 1 seconds.
+This restriction is introduced to solve more severe bug [#135](https://github.com/tomykaira/clockwork/pull/135).

 ### :tz

 This is the default timezone to use for all events.
 When not specified this defaults to the local